About the College

 Accreditation and Program Disclosure

-The Daniel K. Inouye College of Pharmacy, University of Hawaiʻi at Hilo, Doctor of Pharmacy program is fully accredited through July 2025 by the Accreditation Council for Pharmacy Education (ACPE).
+The Daniel K. Inouye College of Pharmacy at the University of Hawaiʻi at Hilo, Doctor of Pharmacy program, is fully accredited through June 2025 by the Accreditation Council for Pharmacy Education (ACPE).

 Accreditation Council for Pharmacy Education

 - The on-time graduation rate for the most recent graduating class in the single degree pathway, i.e., the percentage of a class cohort completing the curriculum in 4 academic years.
 84% for the Class of 2022.